jamesnet214/wpf-code-rules/README.md

 Controls that inherit FrmaeworkElement define names starting with **CTRL**.

 * ### Button
+  Button controls are the most representative objects that use ControlTemplate simply and concisely.
   > #### Redirected
   > *(**BTN**, System.Windows.Controls.**Button**)*
   > #### Inheritance